Naxos (city): Water

 Water to the town is provided by some nearby dams.
 It is not pure enough to drink, and most residents make use of water filters or drink bottled water.
 In 2024, due to a many-year streak of low rainfall on the island, with water supplies running low, desalination plants were installed near the town hall.

 Education

 The town has a number of primary and secondary schools, as well as the only high school on the island.

 Health

 The town is served by one hospital, which is currently undergoing a 6.8 million euro expansion.
 Additionally, the town includes several clinics and doctor’s offices to address routine healthcare needs.
 For emergencies requiring advanced treatment, patients are transported to Athens by helicopter or ferry to receive specialized care.

 Sports

-The town is home to the football club Pannaxiakos, which plays in the second division of the Cyclades Football Clubs Association and has won seven times in the Cyclades Cup and four times in the Cyclades Championship.
+The town is home to the football club Pannaxiakos, which plays in the Gamma Ethniki, the third tier of the Greek football system and has won seven times in the Cyclades Cup and eight times in the Cyclades Championship.
 Sports-related infrastructure in the city includes gyms, football fields, basketball courts, and tennis courts.